MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 The region of error rates that we investigate generates enough errors to evaluate the impact of storing multiple copies and the impact of various auditing strategies.
 Our conclusions describe storage and auditing strategies that are robust over very wide ranges of error rates (and the corresponding ranges of bit/block/disk lifetimes), spanning approximately four orders of magnitude.

+The supplementary material includes comparisons of theoretical and empirically observed loss rates for a wide range of error rates.
+The theoretical figures are based on simple independent Poisson arrivals of document failures, based on sector lifetime, sector size, document size, and simulation length.
+Empirical numbers are derived from repeated runs of simulations with the stated parameters, with simple document aging and no auditing.
+Even with very small samples (twenty runs) the empirical numbers agree very well with the theoretical predictions.

+### Error Rates Expressed as MTBF, MTTF

 The inverse of error rate is usually expressed in terms of MTBF or MTTF, and, initially, we expressed all parameters as mean exponential lifetime.
 But MTBF and MTTF are hard even for most experts to grasp, and uninformative or misleading for non-experts.

 The disk manufacturing industry tends to express the device lifetime as MTBF or MTTF.
 This is an expected (mean) exponential lifetime for the *device*, but that does not give much information about the lifetime of data in individual files, blocks, or bits on the disk.
 There are several layers of error detection and correction in storage systems that tend to mask small errors in disk data and obscure the relationship between small data errors and drive failures.